-If you’re interested in buying Bitcoin with a prepaid card, then you will be glad to know that many platforms who accept Visa and Mastercard offer this option.
+If you’re interested in how to buy Bitcoin with a prepaid card, then you will be glad to know that many platforms who accept Visa and Mastercard offer this option.

 Exchanges That Support Prepaid Cards

-The fees are lower when compared to Coinmama, being a plus for those that want to buy regularly.
+The fees are lower when compared to Coinmama, being a plus for those who want to buy regularly.
 Although they have a small crypto selection, Coinbase is constantly adding new ones.
-In addition to BTC, ETH, ETC, LTC, ZEC, BCH, they also support less popular altcoins such as ZeroX, district0x, DAI, Civic, Golem, Loom Network, and Basic Attention Token.
+In addition to BTC, ETH, ETC, LTC, ZEC, BCH, they also support less popular altcoins, such as ZeroX, district0x, DAI, Civic, Golem, Loom Network, and Basic Attention Token.

 CEX is a crypto exchange based in London which began operating back in 2013.
 The trading platform is known for offering cheap card payment methods for buying cryptos.
 It supports Bitcoin, Bitcoin Gold, Bitcoin Cash, Dash, Ethereum, Ripple, ZCash, and Stellar.